Rimurutempestx/Amazon-EKS-Breakdown/README.md

 Kubernetes Objects: Kubernetes objects are the fundamental building blocks used to define, configure, and manage applications and services deployed on the Kubernetes cluster.
 Exmaplas include: Pods, Deployments, Services, ConfigMaps, Secrets, and Statefulsets.

+Kubernetes controllers: Kubernetes controllers are components that are responsible for managing the state of Kubernetes objects, ensuring that the desired state is maintained and automatically correcting any deviations from that state.
+There are many diffrent types of Kubernetes controllers, so you will have to identify your needs before making any rash decisions.